manjuambig165-oss/Parkinson-Prediction/README.md

-# 🧠 Parkinson AI - Prediction System
+# 🧠 Parkinson AI - Voice Measurements and Prediction System

 An AI-powered web application for Parkinson's disease prediction using biomedical voice measurements.